kam3k/blog/_drafts/gentle-introduction-kf-robot-localization.md

 x_1 = 1.5\text{ m}, \quad \sigma_{x_1}^2=0.01\text{ m}^2 + 0.49\text{ m}^2 = 0.50\text{ m}^2
 $$

 To summarize, we have two competing estimates of the current position of the robot.
 One from the command, and one from the sensor.
-As you may have guessed, the correction step of the Kalman filter calculates a weighted averge of these two estimates, using their variances as their weights.
+As you may have guessed, the correction step of the Kalman filter calculates a weighted average of these two estimates, using their variances as their weights.
 This means that the result of the correction step will give an estimate somewhere between the command's prediction and the sensor's measurement.
 One way to formulate this is

 $$
 x_1 = x_{1,\text{command}} + K\left(x_{1,\text{sensor}} - x_{1,\text{command}}\right),